emqx/neuron-docs/en_US/introduction/architecture/architecture.md

 # Architecture

-Neuron is an edge-native software designed to handle data collection, forwarding, and aggregation for the Industrial IoT.
+Neuron is an edge-native software designed to handle data collection, forwarding, and aggregation for the Industrial IoT platform.
 It focuses on ultra-low latency processing at the edge, ensuring fast and efficient handling of diverse data from multiple sources.

-## Efficient Thread Management
+## Efficient Multi-thread

 Neuron adopts an edge-native design optimized for modern CPUs' multi-core architecture, including ARM and RISC-V embedded systems.